Table of Contents[Hide][Show]

 9. Detox Your Home

-Take a sweep of your home and look at places you may be bringing in perfumes and chemical additives.
+Once our body has hit a toxic overload it can react to many different chemical agents in the home.
+Look at places you may be bringing in perfumes and chemical additives.
 Back in the olden days we wore lots of natural fibers and washed with natural products with few ingredients.
 Using organic fibers in clothes, natural skin care products, detergents, removing those plug-ins from the wall and dish soaps can go a long way.
-Once our body has hit a toxic overload it can react to many different chemical agents in the home.

 10. Be Gentle & Rest